Sajjad Akram

-Sajjad Akram is a retired senior officer of the Pakistan Army who had commanded the I Corps, situated at Mangla.
+Sajjad Akram is a retired general of the Pakistan Army who had commanded the I Corps, situated at Mangla.
 Following retirement, he served as Chairman of the Punjab Public Service Commission (PPSC).

 Early life and education

 Akram was born on 5 April 1954 in Hyderabad, Sindh.
 He is a graduate of the Command and Staff College, Quetta and the National Defence College in Islamabad.

 Military career

-During long illustrious military career, he has served at various capacities at home and abroad.
+During his military career, he has served at various capacities at home and abroad.
 He commanded two Infantry battalions, 69 Baloch Regiment and 42 Baloch Regiment.
 As a brigadier, he commanded the 6 Azad Kashmir Brigade.
-Upon promotion to major general, he had led 37th Infantry Division.
+Upon promotion to major general, he led 37th Infantry Division.
 In October 2003, Akram was appointed as Force Commander of the United Nations Mission in Sierra Leone (UNAMSIL), a post he held until September 2005.

 He also held numerous staff appointments, including general staff officer - 3 and brigade major of an infantry brigade.
 As his instructional appointment, he was a platoon commander of one of platoons at Pakistan Military Academy and Directing Staff at Command and Staff College Quetta.
 He also served as Chief of Staff of a strike corps, one of the prominent appointment within a corp.

 He held the office of Director General National Accountability Bureau.
 In 2006, he was appointed Corps Commander of I Corps, Mangla, one of the Pakistan Army’s principal strike formations.
 Later, he led the Earthquake Reconstruction and Rehabilitation Authority.

 He retired from active military service in 2010.